 From this paragraph alone, a perceptive reader can tell the true purpose.
 The commission was no doubt conjured as a response to the 1619 Project, with its focus on America’s legacy of slavery and racism.
 Although the President’s commission boasts the work of “America’s leading scholars,” such “scholars” include a variety of lawyers, political scientists and GOP hacks, and Victor Davis Hanson, a once-respected classical historian who’s become increasingly bellicose in his conservatism over the decades.
-(Could have been worse: Charlie Kirk, the poor man’s Ben Shapiro, was originally named but absent from the final report.)Which seems about right for Donald Trump, the man who thinks that Canada burned the White House, that Andrew Jackson fought the Civil War and that Frederick Douglass is an obscure figure in dire need of recognition.
+(Could have been worse: Charlie Kirk, the poor man’s Ben Shapiro, was originally named but absent from the final report.)Which seems about right for Donald Trump, the man who thinks that Canada burned the White House, that Andrew Jackson fought the Civil War and that airports existed during the Revolutionary War.

 Skimming through the report, we find a rather tedious recitation of conservative “culture war” grievances, on the premise that public school history courses and textbooks amount to Marxist propaganda: